 Certification: Axne Certification for Raccoon River East Pedestrian Bridge

 Project Name: Warren County Bridge Replacement Project

-Recipient: City of Johnston
+Recipient: City of Indianola

 Summary: This project would replace the existing bridge on County Highway R57 over the North River in Warren County with a pretensioned prestressed concrete beam (PPCB) bridge.
 The bridge is located on a major county highway, and the current bridge has a sufficiency rating of 02 and is classified as poor.
 The bridge is narrow and has a crash history.
 Award of this project would improve traffic safety in the area and reduce the amount of bridges on Warren County's paved road system with reduced load ratings.